Electrical Sparks from Outlet

 Electrical sparks from an outlet are normal...sometimes.
-Sometimes there is a small blue spark as you plug in an appliance.
+Occasionally there is a small blue electric spark as you plug in an appliance.
 This is just a little electron action, and it's no big deal.
-What is normal: One little blue spark, once in a great while.
-Any more electrical sparks from an outlet, and you're looking at an electrical fire waiting to happen, because what you're dealing with is a short circuit.
+Any more sparks from an outlet, and you're looking at an electrical fire waiting to happen, because what you're dealing with is a short circuit.

-A short circuit happens when two bare wires touch each other.
-When bare wires touch each other, it causes an immense amount of heat, and also sparks.
+A short circuit results when two bare wires touch each other, causing an immense amount of heat, and also sparks.
 That heat can cause electrical fires behind the walls.
-If you see electrical sparks from outlet, what you are looking at is excessive heat, heat which can cause a fire.
 How do wires become bare?
-Age, wear, and faulty installation are the main causes.
 Heat can actually melt the electrical wire casings, and excess heat in an outlet is usually a result of age, wear, or faulty installation.

 Chaya Kurtz writes for Networx.com.